-Additionally, two senior officers left the Authority during the year and their costs are detailed as part of the remuneration table and footnote above d.
+Additionally, three senior officers have left the Authority under the voluntary redundancy programme; one during 2012/13 and two in 2011/12.
+Their costs are detailed as part of the Senior Officer Remuneration tables and footnotes above.

+2d.
 Related Parties